 However, Hume warns that our account of regularity is nothing more than particular objects that are constantly conjoined together, and that we infer the happening of the other based on experience of one.
 Nothing should go into or beyond the necessity of nature.
 Any consideration of determinism in causation are actually sprang inside our mind.
-As Hume says, “It may, perhaps, be pretended that the mind can perceive in the operations of matter some further connection between the cause and effect and a connection that has no place in the voluntary actions of intelligent beings.”, whether necessity really exists can only appear upon examination and operations of material causes.
-So Hume tries to convince us that in order to be made compatible with liberty, “necessity” in the battle should better be understood as regularity of human’s as well as objects’ behavior we have generalized, which is however, easily considered as “necessity” in people’s minds.
-So that’s why people are mistaking such necessity by mind as real necessity, so as to hold the view of incompatibility with liberty.
+As Hume says, “It may, perhaps, be pretended that the mind can perceive in the operations of matter some further connection between the cause and effect and a connection that has no place in the voluntary actions of intelligent beings,” whether necessity really exists can only be determined upon examination of material causes.
+Hume tries to convince us that in order to be made compatible with liberty, “necessity” in the battle should better be understood as regularity of humans as well as objects’ behavior we have generalized, which is however, easily considered as “necessity” in people’s minds.
+That’s why people are mistaking such necessity by mind as real necessity, so as to hold the view of incompatibility with liberty.
 In this way, necessity must be properly understood.

-On the other hand, Hume convinces us how liberty can be properly understood as well.
+On the other hand, Hume convinces us that liberty can be properly understood as well.
 He gives a definition that “by liberty, then we can only mean a power of acting or not acting according to the determinations of the will – that is, if we choose to remain the rest, we may; if we choose to move, we also may.”
-In his view, liberty is not absolute freedom of what men can do, it is defined in a smaller range, within which, what men choose to act that according to one’s motive.
-For example, a man has will to make money, he can choose to buy more stocks but at the same time take more risks since he observed a lot of cases of making money successfully in this way.
-Even though why buying stock makes money may be under debate of whether is subject to a deterministic ultimate cause that he cannot control, he chooses his behavior out of his own will.
+In his view, liberty is not absolute freedom of what men can do, it is defined in a smaller range, within which men choose to act according to one’s motive.
+For example, a man has will to make money, he can choose to buy more stock but at the same time take more risks since he observed a lot of cases of making money successfully in this way.
+Even though whether or not buying stock makes money can be under debate is subject to a deterministic ultimate cause that he cannot control, he chooses his behavior out of his own will.

-So in this way, Hume manages to make “liberty” and “necessity” compatible, by giving better account of what these two terms can be properly understood.
+So in this way, Hume manages to make “liberty” and “necessity” compatible by giving a better account of how these two terms can be properly understood.